mas-bandwidth/gafferongames/content/post/reading_and_writing_packets.md

 ## Introduction

-Hi, I'm [Glenn Fiedler](/about) and welcome to **[Building a Game Network Protocol](/categories/building-a-game-network-protocol/)**.
+Hi, I’m <a href="https://www.linkedin.com/in/glennfiedler">Glenn Fiedler</a> and welcome to **Building a Game Network Protocol**.

-In this article we're going to build a client/server connection on top of UDP.

-Hi, I’m <a href="https://www.linkedin.com/in/glennfiedler">Glenn Fiedler</a>.
-I’m a professional game network programmer with over 15 years experience working in the game industry.
-These days I run <a href="http://www.thenetworkprotocolcompany.com">The Network Protocol Company</a> where I help people network their games, and in my spare time write open source code and articles like the one you are reading right now.
-Before I started my own company, I worked as a software engineer at <strong>Irrational Games</strong>, <strong>Sony Santa Monica</strong>, <strong>Respawn Entertainment</strong> and many others.

-Welcome to <strong>Building a Game Network Protocol</strong>.
-In this article series I’m building up a professional-grade client/server network protocol for action games like first person shooters.
-The best practice is to network these games with a custom network protocol built on top of UDP.
-I’m going to show you why this is, what this protocol looks like, and how you can build one yourself!
+In this article series I’m going to build up a professional-grade client/server network protocol for action games like first person shooters.

-<h2>Reading and Writing Packets</h2>
+## Background

 If you come from a web development background you’ve probably used XML, JSON or YAML to send data over the network in text format.
-This works reasonably well in the web development world, but in game networking, text protocols are rarely used.
-In this article I’m going to show you <span style="text-decoration: underline;">why</span>.
+This works reasonably well in the web development, but text is rarely used for game network protocols.
+Why is this?

 Consider a web server.
-It listens for requests, does work asynchronously and sends responses back to clients.
-It’s stateless and generally not real-time (although fast response time is great).
-In contrast, a game server is runs a real-time simulation of a game world and is completely stateful.
+It listens for requests, does some work asynchronously and sends responses back to clients.
+It’s stateless and generally not real-time, although a fast response time is great.

+In contrast, a game server is a real-time simulation of a game world.
+It's job is to advance the state of the game world forward with inputs from each client, before broadcasting out the latest state to all connected clients.
 These are totally different situations!

 The network traffic patterns are different too.
-Instead of infrequent requests from tens of thousands of clients, a game server has fewer clients, but must process a continuous stream of input packets sent from each client 60 times per-second.
-It takes this input and steps the simulation forward, then at some rate (20, 30 or even 60 times per-second) broadcasts the state of the world to each client.
+Instead of infrequent request/response from tens of thousands of clients, a game server has far fewer clients, but processes a continuous stream of input packets sent from each client 60 times per-second, and broadcasts out the state of the world to all clients 10, 20 or even 60 times per-second.

-And this state is <span style="text-decoration: underline;">huge</span>.
+And the state sent is huge.
 Thousands of objects with hundreds of properties each.
-Game network programmers spend a lot of time optimizing how this state is sent over the network with delta encoding, crazy bit-packing tricks and hand-coded binary formats, because it is the bulk of their network traffic.
+Game network programmers spend a lot of time optimizing exactly how this state is sent over the network with crazy bit-packing tricks, hand-coded binary formats and delta encoding.

-But before we get to all this, what would happen if we encoded this world state as XML?
+What would happen if we just encoded this world state as XML?

 <pre>&lt;world_update world_time="0.0"&gt;
   &lt;object id="1" class="player"&gt;